Are you worried that you could have cataracts? You’re not alone.

 How is Laser-Assisted Cataract Surgery Performed?

-One of the reasons why laser-assisted cataract surgery is such a successful procedure is the laser used.
+One of the reasons why laser-assisted cataract surgery at our Dallas-Fort Worth vision center is such a successful procedure is the laser used.
 Laser-assisted cataract surgery uses the Lensar laser.

 It’s the only femtosecond laser built specifically for use with refractive cataract surgery.
 Using the Lensar laser provides surgeons with pre-programmed preferences.